Take life by the handlebars and check out World Nomads travel insurance plans when cycling on your next overseas adventure.

 Whether you’re picking up a new sport or you’re a seasoned outdoors adventure person, World Nomads offers cover (up to the policy limits) for the following:

 Emergency medical and evacuation coverage – if you suddenly become sick or injured at any time during your holiday, seek medical assistance straight away.
 Contact our 24/7 Emergency Medical Assistance team to advise them of your situation and sort out any further care requirements.
 They can contact the hospital where you’re staying to arrange payment for your accommodation, treatment, and medications.
-We may also cover the cost of your repatriation back to your country of residence if your injury or illness is serious enough.
-However, this must be determined by your treating doctor in consultation with our Emergency Medical Assistance team.
+We may also cover the cost of your repatriation back to your country of residence if your injury or illness is serious enough, in our doctor's opinion.
 Exclusions, and in some cases excesses, do apply.
 These medical transport and repatriation benefits are payable, subject to our approval, for up to a maximum of 12 months from the date the sudden illness first manifested or the injury happened.

-Extended stays – if you’re having the time of your life on holiday and don’t want to return home to your country of residence just yet, then you may extend your Single Trip travel insurance policy accordingly.
+Extended stays – if you’re having the time of your life on holiday and don’t want to return home to your country of residence just yet, then you may extend your travel insurance policy subject to meeting residential eligibility requirements.
 Extensions can be approved for up to a maximum of 12 months from the starting date listed on your policy certificate.
 Applications for policy extensions must be made prior to 11:59pm GMT/BST on the date that your existing policy expires, however we suggest not waiting to the last day to submit your request.

 Trip cancellation costs – few things in life are more disappointing than having to cancel a long-awaited holiday due to unexpected sickness or a last-minute injury.
 Should you or one of your travel companions become injured or sick after making your holiday arrangements, and need to cancel your trip, then we may cover your non-refundable travel expenses such as accommodation and flights.
 You will need to provide medical evidence to substantiate your claim.